phcp-tech/hkc/README.md

 Based on UDC, we have created a new classification method, referred to as **HKC (Human Knowledge Classification)**, which is not only suitable for book classification, but also to meet the requirements of current information development, preparing for the future dissemination of human civilization.

-The classification principle of HKC is human-centered, distinguishing the relationship between human and external objects, and classifying according to the relationship between human and themselves, human and gods, human and human, and human and nature:
+The classification principle of HKC is human-centered, distinguishing the relationship between human and external objects, and classifying according to the relationship between Human and the Self, Human and the Divine, Human and Human, and Human and Nature:

-**Relationship between human and ego**: one is the only person who is respected from heaven to earth.
+**Relationship between Human and the Self**: one is the only person who is respected from heaven to earth.
 If one loses themself, the world will not exist and there will be no meaning for it.
 This category covers philosophy, epistemology, psychology, self-achievement, etc., which are purely individual experiences and feelings;

-**Relationship between human and gods**: Considering the huge impact of religions on human society, and to not make too much changes to the original UDC classification method, a separate relationship was established, that is, the relationship between human and gods.
+**Relationship between Human and the Divine**: Considering the huge impact of religions on human society, and to not make too much changes to the original UDC classification method, a separate relationship was established, that is, the relationship between human and the Divine.
 A separate category was reserved for religion;

-**Relationship between human and human**: growth up, one first comes into contact with parents and family, then schools, society, and nation.
+**Relationship between Human and Human**: growth up, one first comes into contact with parents and family, then schools, society, and nation.
 All these are intertwined with relationships between people.
 In fact, it is sociology;

-**Relationship between human and nature**: This part of the content can be classified as natural science and technology.
+**Relationship between Human and Nature**: This part of the content can be classified as natural science and technology.